 \subsection{Multi-Human-Agent Memory Organization}

 Recent multi-agent LLM frameworks, such as AutoGen~\citep{wu2024autogen} and AgentLite~\citep{liu2024agentlite}, enable task decomposition and role-based coordination through structured message passing and prompt-driven control.
-In practice, such systems increasingly operate in {human-agent collaborative settings}, where artificial agents interact not only with other agents but also with human users or supervisors through iterative feedback, correction, and delegation~\citep{lu2025proactive, zou2025survey, zou2025call}.
-However, despite this growing complexity, coordination remains largely {episodic and transient}: interactions are scoped to a single task instance, and little experience is retained once the task is completed~\cite{suzgun2025dynamic}.
-As a result, both agent--agent and human--agent collaborations are repeatedly re-established from scratch, limiting the system’s ability to adapt interaction strategies, personalize behavior, or improve collaboration quality across repeated tasks or deployments.
+In practice, such systems increasingly operate in \emph{human-agent collaborative settings}, where artificial agents interact not only with other agents but also with human users or supervisors through iterative feedback, correction, and delegation~\citep{lu2025proactive, zou2025survey, zou2025call}, with benchmarks beginning to evaluate such systems under configurable human participation and explicit role and permission structures~\citep{wu2026has}.
+However, despite this growing complexity, coordination remains largely \emph{episodic and transient}: interactions are scoped to a single task instance, and little experience is retained once the task is completed~\citep{suzgun2025dynamic}.
+As a result, both agent-agent and human-agent collaborations are repeatedly re-established from scratch, limiting the system’s ability to adapt interaction strategies, personalize behavior, or improve collaboration quality across repeated tasks or deployments.